-Baccalaureate degree from an accredited college or university; complete application to the graduate school; official GRE general exam scores; cover letter stating reasons that the applicant wishes to enter the program in history; sample of written work such as a research paper.
+Baccalaureate degree from an accredited college or university; complete application to the graduate school; cover letter stating reasons that the applicant wishes to enter the program in history; sample of written work such as a research paper.

 Minimum Criteria for Unconditional Admission:

-- 3.0 GPA in the last earned degree and official scores from the appropriate admission test(s), OR
+- 3.0 GPA in the last earned degree, OR

 - 2.5 GPA in the last earned degree and official scores at the 25th percentile level from the appropriate admission test(s).